-Each year, Tacoma gets about 40 inches of rain, with nearly four inches of it falling within just 24 hours.
+Each year, Tacoma gets about 40 inches of rain, with the potential for about four inches to fall within a 24-hour period during extreme events.
 When that much rain comes down that fast the City’s stormwater system can get overwhelmed and some City streets and low areas can flood.
 To report stormwater flooding, sewage backups or street flooding, call (253) 591-5585.

 What can you do about street flooding?

 If your street is flooding, it is usually caused by a storm drain that is covered with leaves, plastic bags or other debris.
 Use a rake, broom or blower to regularly remove debris from the street storm drain grate near your home or business.
 With more than 17,000 storm drains to manage, the City can't get to them all during heavy rains.
 We need your help.
-If the storm drain in your street is clear and there is still street flooding, call the City Streets and Grounds at (253) 591-5495.
+If the storm drain in your street is clear and there is still street flooding, call (253) 591-5585.

 Check your gutters and downspouts and clean them often, before they clog.
 During heavy rain, gutters collect an incredible amount of water which you will want to redirect away from your home.
 The water should be redirected at least three to five feet, but ideally, redirect the water all the way to the street or the stormwater system.
 Visit a home improvement store for additional information on home drainage systems or to learn how to extend a downspout yourself.